jc9536/TtestsInR/Assignment_3.md

 “increase” or “decrease” in the parameter whereas a two-tailed test looks for a “change” (could be increase or decrease) in the parameter.

-The experiement can be adjusted to run a two-sided t-test by adjusting the hypothesis to consider whether there is any difference between the daily average of “inner dialogue” instances of participants on vacation than when working.
+The experiment can be adjusted to run a two-sided t-test by adjusting the hypothesis to consider whether there is any difference between the daily average of “inner dialogue” instances of participants on vacation than when working.
 The null hypothesis would be that the mean number of